galalkoro/connexa/README.md

 ### What is connexa

-connexa is an internet provider company that provides Wireless, Wired and mobile internet with competetive speeds and prices.
+connexa is an internet provider company that provides Wireless, Wired and mobile internet with competitive speeds and prices.

 ---
 ### The name: